-The standard penalties listed are not maximum penalties and should be read in conjunction with regulations 9.2.2 and 10.1.3 of the Conduct Regulations which set out the penalties available to Conduct Officers, and to the Conduct Committee and Student Conduct Appeals Committee.
+The standard penalties listed in 6.1 and 6.2 are not maximum penalties and should be read in conjunction with regulations 9.2.2 and 10.1.3 which set out the penalties available to Conduct Officers, and to the Conduct Committee and Student Conduct Appeals Committee.

 The standard penalty should be applied and deviation should only be made where the Conduct Officer, Conduct Committee or Student Conduct Appeals Committee can clearly evidence the rationale.

-For further information and guidance on the Conduct Regulations, go to: https://www.qub. ac.uk/directorates/AcademicStudentAffairs/ AcademicAffairs/AppealsComplaintsandMisconduct/ StudentConduct/
+For further information and guidance on the Conduct Regulations, go to: http://go.qub.ac.uk/Student-Guide-misconduct